Nidria/Nidria/README.md

  - 👋 Hi, I’m @Nidria, my name is Ana Pérez
- - 👀 I’m interested in web development with Django and app development with Kivy nowadays
+ - 👀 I’m interested in app development on Flutter
- - 🌱 I’m currently developing Django projects and learning as much as I can in general
+ - 🌱 I’m currently developing app projects
  - 💞️ I’m looking to collaborate on anything I can help with
  - 📫 How to reach me: anadpmoreno@gmail.com